ge-high-assurance/RACK/RACK-Ontology/assist/bin/README.md

 # Command-line Usage

 NOTE: For the following commands to work, you will want to have generated some data for them to use.
-For instance, to get the "TurnstileSystem" data generated, you can run the `Makefile` in `RACK-Ontology/models/TurnstileSystem/src` while prepending `RACK-Ontology/databin` to your `PATH`.
+For instance, to get the "TurnstileSystem" data generated, you can run `make` on the `Makefile` in `RACK-Ontology/models/TurnstileSystem/src` while prepending `RACK-Ontology/databin` to your `PATH`.
 This will ensure that the script uses the instrumented `gcc` that records data.

-There are a number of command-line utilities that can be used with the Prolog modules in this directory.
+There are a number of command-line utilities that can be used with the Prolog modules in this directory:

  * `analyze` Runs an analysis of the ontology model and any associated instantiated data.
 Command-line options can be used to specify the